Lord Zoltan: Semi-retirement (1985–1991)

-Jugan began refereeing matches in the Pittsburgh-area for the WWF during the mid-1980s.
+Jugan began refereeing matches in the Greater Pittsburgh-area for the WWF during the mid-1980s.
 The decision would soon threaten his wrestling career as the Pennsylvania State Athletic Commission would not allow Jugan to hold a "duel license".
 Jugan opted to continue refereeing for the WWF was effectively "banned" from competition in Pennsylvania for several years.
 Outside of his home state, however, Jugan continued wrestling in the various territories of the National Wrestling Alliance, as well as outlaw promotions, throughout the country.
 On January 17, 1985, Jugan wrestled "Dirty" Dick Slater during a Pittsburgh TV taping of Championship Wrestling from Georgia.
 Jugan became semi-active during this period and, after being engaged to his future wife, began working as an administrative assistant for the Allegheny County Court of Common Pleas.

-On November 16, 1986, Jugan and Bobby Duncum, Sr. lost to Kurt Kaugman and Troy Orndorff in Clarksburg, West Virginia via countout.
+On November 16, 1986, Jugan and Bobby Duncum, Sr. lost to Kurt Kaugman and Troy Orndorff in Clarksburg, West Virginia, via count out.
 He returned to Clarksburg on February 13, 1987, where he and Umana Zanuk defeated Crusher Klebanski and Tony Nardo.
 Jugan also held the Great Lakes Wrestling Association Junior Heavyweight Championship but lost the belt to Sam Houston on November 17, 1989, at the Front Row Theatre in Cleveland, Ohio.

 Independent circuit (1992–1994)

 Jugan continued wrestling following the breakup of the NWA territory system in the early-1990s.
-In January 1992, Jugan beat Michael Quinn in Cincinnati, Ohio for the American States Wrestling Alliance's Ohio Junior Heavyweight Championship.
-He lost the belt to Kid Collins in Mansfield, Ohio three months later.
+In January 1992, Jugan beat Michael Quinn in Cincinnati, Ohio, for the American States Wrestling Alliance's Ohio Junior Heavyweight Championship.
+He lost the belt to Kid Collins in Mansfield, Ohio, three months later.
 Jugan also worked for Cleveland All-Pro Wrestling during this period.
 On May 7, Jugan wrestled T.C.
 Reynolds at a CAPW show.
 The next night, Jugan and Jesse Sellica wrestled The Bushwhackers.
 He also feuded with Dusty Wolfe while in ASWA.

 Jugan spent much of 1994 feuding with Johnny Graham on the independent circuit.
-Their bout at "Sauconfest '94" in Lower Saucon, Pennsylvania was praised by The Morning Call.
-The publication claimed that the wrestler "was so hyped he needed an attending physician to hypnotize him into behaving".
+Their bout at "Sauconfest '94" in Lower Saucon Township, Pennsylvania, was praised by The Morning Call, which reported that Jugan "was so hyped he needed an attending physician to hypnotize him into behaving".
 On September 24 in Munhall, Pennsylvania, he lost to "Beef Stew" Lou Marconi in a match to crown the inaugural ACW Mid-America Heavyweight Champion.
 Jugan defeated Graham in an "Eye of the Hurricane" match for the ACW Light Heavyweight Championship in Lewistown, Pennsylvania on October 1, but dropped the title to Graham two weeks later.